HISTORY OF THE SUMMER OF LOVE — 1967: DRUGS

 All this was within blocks of the nearby University of California campus.
-To say that drugs were rampant at Berkeley is an understatement: as an RA, I was called upon to take students who were too high on marijuana or LSD down to the Student Health Center.
+To say that drugs were rampant at Berkeley is an understatement: as an R.A., I was called upon to take students who were too high on marijuana or LSD down to the Student Health Center.
 My saddest duty was checking out the room of a student who had committed suicide.
 On his wall were comic-strip blotters of LSD.

 Berkeley was the West Coast hub of drugs, as Boston was the East Coast hub.
 Drugs were shipped into Vallejo, a port town 30 minutes north of Berkeley, and drug trades were made on Telegraph Avenue.
-Michael Crichton popularized the Berkeley drug trade in his 1970 novel — written under the pseudonym Michael Douglas along with his 19-year old brother Douglas — called Dealing: Or the Berkely-to-Boston Forty-Brick Lost-Bag Blues.
+Michael Crichton popularized the Berkeley drug trade in his 1970 novel — written under the pseudonym Michael Douglas and his 19-year-old brother Douglas — called Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues.

 The two most popular drugs of the Summer of Love were cannabis and LSD.

 In 1975 it was learned that the CIA had been experimenting with LSD in the ’50s, often without the knowledge of the subjects.
-One of those subjects, Ken Kesey, later became an advocate for the drug and wrote One Flew Over the Cookoo’s Nest in 1960, about a psychiatric hospital.
-Kesey spent time with Tom Wolfe who wrote The Electric Kool-Aid Acid Test.
+One of those subjects, Ken Kesey, later became an advocate for the drug and wrote One Flew Over the Cookoo’s Nest in 1960 about a psychiatric hospital.
+Kesey spent time with Tom Wolfe, who wrote The Electric Kool-Aid Acid Test.

 LSD went by the several street names: acid, blotter acid, window pane, mellow yellow, Lucy Mae, ticket, trips, and yellow sunshine.
 It was popularized in books, movies, and music.
-The Haight-Ashbury based band Grateful Dead was often associated with LSD due to their popular song (Keep) Truckin,’ which was about their hotel room being raided for drugs while they were on tour in New Orleans…
+The Haight Ashbury-based band Grateful Dead was often associated with LSD due to their popular song (Keep) Truckin,’ which was about their hotel room being raided for drugs while on tour in New Orleans…

 Ironically, it was in 1967 that LSD was made illegal to manufacture, buy, possess, process, or distribute without a license from the Drug Enforcement Administration.
 It remains a Schedule 1 drug to this day.

-LSD guru and promoter Timothy Leary claimed that his motto”Turn on, tune in, drop out” was inspired by philosopher Marshall McLuhan who had urged him to invent a catchy slogan, and as an example, McLuhan offered a jingle: “Lysergic acid hits the spot / Forty billion neurons, that’s a lot.”
+was inspired by philosopher Marshall McLuhan who urged him to invent a catchy slogan.
+As an example, McLuhan offered a jingle, a play on Pepsi-Cola’s:

 The Beatles’ Influence on the Use of Drugs

 The Beatles claim that Bob Dylan initially and fully “turned them on” to marijuana.
-They were using it non-medicinally when they made Help! in 1965 and it was featured in a number of their songs: “She’s A Woman,” “Got to Get You Into My Life,” (an ode to pot, claimed Paul McCartney) and “With A Little Help From My Friends.”
+They were using it non-medicinally when they made Help! in 1965, and it was featured in a number of their songs: “She’s A Woman,” “Got to Get You Into My Life,” (an ode to pot, claimed Paul McCartney) and “With A Little Help From My Friends.”
 At different times John Lennon, George Harrison, and Paul McCartney were arrested for drug possession.

-Their song drug references were sometimes subtle, sometimes overt, sometimes difficult to deny, as I’ll discuss in my next article on rock & roll.
-Needless to say, The Beatles use of, and songs about drugs led a generation to follow.
+Their song drug references were sometimes subtle, other times overt, and occasionally challenging to deny, as I’ll discuss in my next article on rock & roll.
+Needless to say, The Beatles’ use of songs about drugs led a generation to follow.

 Bill Petro, your friendly neighborhood historian